 The event focused on the critical gaps in tackling the spread of drug-resistant infections and sought commitments to concerted and tangible actions.

-See all of our reports and articles on drug-resistant infections.
+See all of our reports on drug-resistant infections.

 - Tim Jinks, Head of Drug-resistant Infections Programme